dapperDerek/tempo-web/API.md

 Cookie: better-auth.session_token=<session_token>

 {
-  "isActive": true
+  "isActive": true,
+  "date": "2025-12-22"
 }
 ```

+**Request Parameters:**

+- `isActive` (required, boolean): `true` if period is active, `false` if not
+- `date` (required): Date in YYYY-MM-DD format (in user's local timezone)

 **Notes:**

 - Only Her can create period check-ins
-- Binary status: `true` if period is active today, `false` if not
+- If check-in already exists for the specified date, it will be updated
+- The date should be sent in the user's local timezone (YYYY-MM-DD format)
 - Period check-ins are used to calculate cycle phases and track history

 **Response:**